digital-craftsman-de/cqs-routing/README.md

 You can find the [full configuration here](./docs/configuration.md).

 The package contains instances for request decoder, DTO constructor and response constructor.
 With this you can already use it.
-You only need to create your own DTO validators, DTO data transformers and handler wrappers when you want to use those.
+You only need to create your own DTO validators, request data transformers and handler wrappers when you want to use those.

 Where and how to use the instances, is described below.